A View On Cities > New York City > New York Attractions > Woolworth Building

 Neo-Gothic Ornaments

-The Woolworth building is best known for its neo-gothic style and decorations: The main entrance at Broadway resembles European Cathedral entrances.
+The Woolworth Building is best known for its neo-Gothic style and decorations: The main entrance at Broadway resembles European cathedral entrances.
 It is decorated with many symbols, like salamanders (symbol for the transmutation of iron and clay into steel and terra-cotta) and owls (symbol for wisdom).
 Two empty niches flank the entrance: one was supposed to hold a statue of F.W.
 Woolworth, but it was never realized.

 Interior

-The interior of the building is one of the most sumptuous in New York.
-Woolworth's private office was modeled and furnished after Napoleon's Palace in Compiègne.
-Woolworth Building, New YorkThe lobby is covered with marble and features a stained glass ceiling.
 Inside the lobby are carved caricatures of men involved in the construction of the building.
-One of them is a sculpture of Cass Gilbert, holding a model of the Woolworth building, and another one features Frank Woolworth paying for his building in coins.
-This refers to the payment of the building by F.W.
-Woolworth: instead of taking a mortgage, he preferred paying the $13,5 million in cash.
-The building was sold in 1998 for $126,5 million.
+One of them is a sculpture of Cass Gilbert, holding a model of the Woolworth Building, and another one features Frank Woolworth paying for his building in coins.
+This refers to the way F.W.
+Woolworth actually paid for the building: instead of taking a mortgage, he preferred paying the $13.5 million in cash.
+The building was sold in 1998 for $126.5 million.

 The Woolworth Building Today